 2018-19: Conducted a Market Assessment to Bring Visibility to Jordanian and Refugee-led SMEs

 - In-person surveys and verification of more than 300 Jordanian and refugee-led businesses

 - Produce a public report offering market and business insights, recommendations for supporting the growth of enterprises in Jordan

 - Identify businesses with high growth and investment potential

-2. Training and Advisory to Increase the Commercial Knowledge and Competitiveness of Enterprises
+Provide Training and Advisory to Increase Enterprise Commercial Knowledge and Competitiveness

 - Offer one-on-one advisory services and in-person training sessions

 - Enrollment in tailored virtual training and mentorship

 2020-21: Facilitate Investment and Supply Chain Opportunities

 - Generate on-demand business profiles that meet specifications for buyers, investors and other stakeholders

 Donors and Partners